baggepinnen/BasisFunctionExpansions.jl/README.md

 A Julia toolbox for approximation of functions using basis function expansions (BFEs).

  BFEs are useful when one wants to estimate an arbitrary/unknown/complicated functional relationship between (in the simple case) two variables, `y` and `v`.
 In simple linear regression, we might consider a functional relationship `y = ϕ(v) = αv + β`, with parameters `α` and `β`.
 However, if the function `ϕ` has an arbitrary nonlinar form, it might be hard to come up with suitable basis functions to use for linear regression.
-This package provides a set of convenient methods to estimate `ϕ(v)` as a linear combination of basis functions, such as radial basis functions, for situations where `v` have a single or multiple dimensions.
+This package provides a set of convenient methods to estimate `ϕ(v)` as a linear combination of basis functions, such as radial basis functions, for situations where `v` has a single or multiple dimensions.

 Currently supported basis functions are
 * Uniform Radial Basis Functions (Gaussian with diagonal covariance matrix)